pharmpy/pharmpy/docs/common_features.rst

 .. pharmpy-code::

-    res = run_modelsearch('ABSORPTION(ZO);PERIPHERALS(1)',
+    res = run_modelsearch(model=start_model,
-                          'reduced_stepwise',
-                          model=start_model,
                           results=start_model_results,
-                          iiv_strategy='absorption_delay',
-                          rank_type='bic',
-                          cutoff=None)
+                          search_space='ABSORPTION([FO,ZO]);PERIPHERALS([0,1])',
+                          algorithm='reduced_stepwise',
+                          rank_type='bic')
     res.summary_models

 For a more detailed description of which results are available, please check the documentation for each tool.

 Additionally, Pharmpy will create at least two files: ``results.csv`` and ``results.json``.
-The .csv is intended as a way to quickly look over your results, while the .json is a way to recreate the results object.
+The .csv is intended as a way to quickly look over your results, while the .json is a way to recreate the results object and can be read in with :py:func:`pharmpy.tools.read_results`.
 This allows for access to the different summary tables as data frames, and is intended to use to programmatically interact with the results.
+For most tools, a ``results.html`` will also be created, this is an interactive report of the tool.

 .. pharmpy-code::